siscia/easy-hire/_draft/pyspider.md

 Then there are some important files that I would like to highlight:

-+ `.travis.yml`, wonderful continuous integration, this is how you are sure that your project actually works, test in only your machine with only your version of the code is not enough.
++ `.travis.yml`, wonderful, continuous integration!
+This is how you are sure that your project actually works, test in only your machine with only your version of libraries is not enough.

-+ `Dockerfile`, again, wonderful, if I want to try the project in my machine I just run Docker, I don't need to install anything manually, this is a great way to involve developer to contribute in your project.
++ `Dockerfile`, again, wonderful!
+If I want to try the project in my machine I just run Docker, I don't need to install anything manually, this is a great way to involve developers to contribute in your project.

 + `LICENSE`, necessary for any Open Source project, do not forget yours.

-+ `requirements.txt`, in the python world is how you write what package need to be installed in your system in order to run the software, it is a must in any python project.
++ `requirements.txt`, in the python world is how you write what packages need to be installed in your system in order to run the software, it is a must in any python project.

 + `run.py`, the main entry point of the software.